osV22/ATTACK-Force-Graph/README.md

         "Operation Golden Kitty",
     ],
     "description": "Cleaned description.
-Do not use `get_desc()` if you want raw desc...", "affiliation": "You have assign this value yourself, read the NOTE above :)", "targets": ["Also you have to", "set this.
+Do not use `get_desc()` if you want raw desc...", "affiliation": "You have to assign this value yourself, read the NOTE above :)", "targets": ["Also you have to", "set this.
 Read NOTE above"], "speciality": ["set this based on your assessment", "Read NOTE above"], "tools": {